Shain-lab/Doctors-availability/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+In the project/Express directory, you can run:

-### `npm test`
+### `node index.js`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs the app on the port:3001.\
+Open [http://localhost:3001/doctors/list](http://localhost:3001/doctors/list) to view it in the browser.
+Returns JSON.

 ### `npm run build`